-The innovation center is proposed to occupy a redeveloped Seattle Ship Supply building at Fisherman's Terminal.
-The project will honor the rich maritime history in region and foster a new generation of entrepreneurs, fishers, inventors, and workers working to build a sustainable and robust maritime economy.
+The innovation center is proposed to occupy a redeveloped Seattle Ship Supply building that honors and respects the rich history of maritime in Seattle and foster a new generation of entrepreneurs, fishers, inventors, supporters and workers to position Seattle and the larger Puget Sound region as a leading center for sustainable maritime innovations and technologies.

-The innovation center would support next generation inventions that drive the competitiveness of Washington State's Blue Economy, and would be a key pillar of an effort led by the State of Washington Department of Commerce to develop a strategy for Washington Maritime BLUE: 2050 Vision for a Sustainable Maritime Industry.
+The innovation center would support next generation inventions that drive the competitiveness of Washington State's Blue Economy, and would be a key pillar of an effort led by the State of Washington Department of Commerce to develop a strategy for Washington Maritime BLUE: 2050 vision for a Sustainable Maritime Industry.
 The facility would bring together leaders from education, industry, and government to address challenges and opportunities within an organized maritime cluster and support classes, events, incubator activities, technical assistance, and research and development that ultimately helps the industry innovate and sustain its competitive advantage.